tamakyi/CloudPaste/README.md

 1. **Connection Problems**:

     - Confirm the WebDAV URL format is correct
     - Verify that authentication credentials are valid
     - Check if the API key has mount permission

 2. **Permission Errors**:

     - Confirm the account has the required permissions
     - Administrator accounts should have full permissions
     - API keys need to have mount permission specifically enabled

 3. **⚠️⚠️ WebDAV Upload Issues**:

-   - For Worker deployment, it is recommended to use direct transfer mode (theoretical maximum of 5GB per transfer) and avoid using fragmentation (limited by CPU).
+    - The upload size for webdav deployed by Workers may be limited by CF's CDN restrictions to around 100MB, resulting in a 413 error.
     - For Docker deployments, just pay attention to the nginx proxy configuration, any upload mode is acceptable

 </details>